-The consolidated financial statements of the Company includes the 100% owned Fission Energy Peru S.A.C which has been inactive since 2020 and has no assets or liabilities.
+The condensed interim consolidated financial statements of the Company include F4 Uranium Corp., a wholly-owned subsidiary incorporated in British Columbia on February 9, 2024, and Fission Energy Peru S.A.C., which is 100% owned, has been inactive since 2020 and has no assets or liabilities.
 The Company consolidates subsidiaries when it is exposed, or has rights, to variable returns from its involvement with the subsidiaries and has the ability to affect those returns through its power over the subsidiaries.
 All intercompany balances eliminated on consolidation.

-3. Significant accounting policies
+3. Material accounting policies